3 Best Family-Friendly Haunted Hotels in San Diego 2025

 Casa de Bandini was the happy home and site of many social gathering, like fandangos, the Bandini’s popular dance parties.
 However, due to a changing economy and California becoming a state, Bandini’s fortune dwindled and in 1869 his son-in-law sold the property to Albert Seeley.

-Seeley remodeled the adobe ranch-style home into the two-story Greek revival Cosmopolitan Hotel, complete with a wrap around balcony that not only continues to be popular with current guests, but with past spirits as well!
+Seeley remodeled the adobe ranch-style home into the two-story Greek Revival Cosmopolitan Hotel, complete with a wrap-around balcony that not only continues to be popular with current guests but also with past spirits.

 Old Photo of original Cosmopolitan Hotel